How to Secure Multiple Domains with a Single SSL Certificate

 Types of SSL Certificates for Multiple Domains

-When it comes to securing multiple domains, there are a few types of SSL certificates to consider:
+When it comes to securing multiple domains, there are three main types of SSL certificates to consider:

 1. Multi-Domain SSL Certificates